 "Three times Della counted it.
 One dollar and eighty-seven cents.
 And the next day would be Christmas" (Henry).

-"“Will you buy my hair?” asked Della.
-“I buy hair,” said Madame.
-“Take yer hat off and let’s have a sight at the looks of it.”
+"'Will you buy my hair?' asked Della.
+'I buy hair,' said Madame.
+'Take yer hat off and let’s have a sight at the looks of it.'
 Down rippled the brown cascade.
-“Twenty dollars,” said Madame, lifting the mass with a practised hand.
-“Give it to me quick,” said Della" (Henry).
+'Twenty dollars,' said Madame, lifting the mass with a practiced hand" (Henry).

 "She found it at last.
 It surely had been made for Jim and no one else.
-There was no other like it in any of the stores, and she had turned all of them inside out.
-It was a platinum fob chain simple and chaste in design, properly proclaiming its value by substance alone and not by meretricious ornamentation — as all good things should do" (Henry).
+There was no other like it in any of the stores, and she had turned all of them inside out" (Henry).

 "For there lay The Combs — the set of combs, side and back, that Della had worshipped long in a Broadway window.
 Beautiful combs, pure tortoise shell, with jeweled rims"